peven/TechnicalTests/README.md

 A global admin can see everything.
 Each user can view their reservations.

-You must to transform the ConsoleApp to a repository or a micro-service.
+You must to transform the ConsoleApp to a repository library or various micro-services/apis.
 You can use a server-side and client-side apps with Angular, ReactJs, VueJs or Blazor or a classic architecture (JavaScript, jQuery, Ajax, ...) or a micro-services architecture.

 > Be simple.